joakimremler/YRGO_docker/README.md

 First you need to download the [hello-world](https://hub.docker.com/_/hello-world/) image from dockerhub by [pulling](https://docs.docker.com/engine/reference/commandline/pull/) it.

-Pulling `hello-world` image:

     $ docker pull hello-world

-Then we should [run](https://docs.docker.com/engine/reference/commandline/run/) this image:
+Then we should [run](https://docs.docker.com/engine/reference/commandline/run/) this image.

     $ docker run hello-world